iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Proximal Operators Example Pack.md

 ---
 ### **L1 Regularization**

-The proximal solution for the nonsmooth part is the same as this problem:
+The proximal solution for the non-smooth part is the same as this problem:
 $$
 \arg\min_x \left\lbrace
     \frac{1}{2t} \Vert x - y \Vert^2 + \lambda\Vert x\Vert_1